widged/gb-elm-language/en/intro/03-static type.md

 The function `fst` takes a pair expressed as a tuple and returns a value that is of the same type as the first element.
 The tuple is expressed as `( a, b )` because the value type for the first element can differ from the value type of the second.
 Two variable names`a` and `b` are introduced because the first and second values can be of different type variables.
 However, they don't have to be different types.
 The return value's type is the same as the one of the first element in the tuple.

-However, (almost) any lowercase string will work.
-Sometimes, another letter or a descriptive word, can help better capture the intent.
-For example, `Dict k v` reminds us that the types variables are the keys and values.

 It is rare for functions to have more than 2 type variables.
 It however is not impossible.

 ```elm